 Question: What were the symbols for the Republicans and Democrats before they were an elephant and a donkey?

 Answer: Although Thomas Nast, a caricaturist and illustrator for Harper’s Weekly, created and made famous our current symbols for the parties—the Democratic donkey in 1870 and the Republican elephant in 1874—there was an earlier symbol for Democrats.
 During the election of 1840, between the Democrats and the Whigs (the Republican party as we know it didn’t exist until 1854), the Whigs derided a Democratic candidate for Congress in Indiana, Joseph Chapman, with the slogan “Crow, Chapman, Crow!”
 However, Chapman crowed so successfully that he won the seat (though the Whigs were triumphant elsewhere).
 In Chapman’s honor, the Democrats adopted the rooster as their symbol.

-August 26, 1920: The Nineteenth Amendment was adopted, granting women the right to vote.
+- August, 1920: The Nineteenth Amendment was adopted, granting women from every state the right to vote.
 It was nicknamed the “Anthony” amendment in recognition of the lobbying efforts of suffragette Susan B. Anthony.
 The amendment was adopted just in time for the 1920 presidential election.
 See a full timeline of women’s suffrage.

-March 29, 1961: Ratification of the 23rd amendment to the Constitution gave residents of Washington, D.C., right to vote in presidential elections.
+- March 29, 1961: Ratification of the 23rd amendment to the Constitution gave residents of Washington, D.C., the right to vote in presidential elections.

-May 20, 1993: The “motor-voter” bill was signed by President Bill Clinton, allowing citizens to register to vote when applying for a driver’s license.
+- March, 1993: The “motor-voter” bill was signed by President Bill Clinton, allowing citizens to register to vote when applying for a driver’s license and ease voter registration.

-Here is an election-day palindrome for your amusement (4 words, 13 letters).
+Here is an election-day palindrome for your amusement:

 Rise to vote, sir.